MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 ---
 lab:
     title: 'Prepare for an AI development project'
-    description: 'Learn how to organize cloud resources in Microsoft Foundry projects so that developers are set up for success when building AI solutions.'
+    description: 'Learn how to organize AI resources in a Microsoft Foundry project and get started with the Visual Studio Code extension for Foundry.'
     level: 200
     duration: 30
 ---